praveenece431/documents/azure-k8s-creation.md

 # Step by step commands to create Kubernetes cluster in AKS (Azure Kubernetes Service).
-## AKS is a fuly managed service in Azure
+## AKS is a fuly managed Kubernetes service in Azure

 ### Pre-Requisites
 - Should have a valid Azure subscription